Aashir1234/temp_test/README.md

 ### 4. **Test Case Generation**

-Using a predefined template, the script generates unit test cases.
+Using a predefined template, the script generates unit testing enviroment.
 The template is populated with the parsed content, including function declarations and implementations.

 ```python
 def create_test_file(template, header_content, c_content):